-Members of the math faculty and the admissions staff jointly review each incoming student's admissions file to determine the most appropriate point in the math sequence at which the student should commence study.
-Consideration is given to information such as the student's proposed major, prior math history, and SAT and/or ACT scores.
+Members of the math faculty and the admissions staff jointly review each incoming student's admissions file to determine the most appropriate placement point in the math sequence.
+The student's proposed major, prior math history, and SAT and/or ACT scores are all considered.
 The recommendation on initial placement can be modified if approved by the student's advisor or program coordinator.
 In the case where a student transfers in credit for a math course or has appropriate Advance Placement Test scores, the transfer credit and AP score will take precedence.